anthwlock/untrunc/README.md

 On macOS add the following (tested on OSX 10.12.6):
 - add `-framework CoreFoundation -framework CoreVideo -framework VideoDecodeAcceleration`.

-If you configured Libav version 12.2 or older not to use a stand-alone assembler with `--disable-x86asm`, you must substitute `avresample` with `swresample` in the command above.

 ## Arch package